NYUMaLab/mturk/README.md

 - At the top of the html document, you can find related Javascript files.

 ### Procedure
-- A participants see a brief display of 4 colored oriented ellipses.
+- Participant see a brief display of 4 colored oriented ellipses.
 - After a delay, another brief display appears.
 One of the ellipses has changed its color.
 Another randomly chosen ellipse has changed its orientation.
 - For the first 5 trials, participatns are asked to find the location of <b>orientation</b> change.
 - In the 6th trial, participatns are asked to find the location of <b>color</b> change.